 How does the Brexit decision affect my holiday?

-The Association of British Travel Agents (ABTA) says that while some things may change after Brexit there's no reason to be concerned when booking a holiday.
+The Association of British Travel Agents (ABTA) says that while some things may change after 31 December 2020 there's no reason to be concerned when booking a holiday.

 - European Health Insurance Card and Travel Insurance

 - Green Cards for Car Insurance

 - Taking Pets Abroad